 Bycatch can also have negative economic and social impacts on fishermen and their communities.
 For example, a fishery may close early because of high bycatch of a non-target species.
 Ecologically, bycatch can change the availability of prey, which affects marine ecosystems and the productivity of fisheries.

-We publish bycatch estimates for important U.S. fisheries through our series of National Bycatch Reports and updates. [link to fisheries observers topic page, tab on bycatch or link to list of publications presorted on these reports]
+We publish bycatch estimates for important U.S. fisheries through our series of National Bycatch Reports and updates.

 Learn more about the history of bycatch management in the United States.